(v)

 _how

-we collaborated once again with john delucca on the poster design.
+we collaborated once again with john delucca on the film's title sequence and its poster design.

 _link